Nevada Counseling License Requirements

 2. Complete the degree(s) required for your chosen area of counseling practice.

 There are many different types of counseling degrees related to the various types of counseling practice.
 However, each licensure process in Nevada has strict degree and coursework requirements.
 Mental health counselors and marriage and family therapists must have a master’s degree with related coursework.
-School counselors must have at least a master’s degree and if the degree is not in school counseling, they must complete additional requirements.
+School counselors must have at least a master’s degree, but if the degree is not in school counseling they must complete additional requirements.
 Substance abuse counselors can begin the certification process with 60 credits of undergraduate study but at least a bachelor’s degree is necessary to earn a full certification or license.

 3. Earn a license to practice counseling in Nevada.

 After completing the educational requirements, you will apply for licensure through the correct board.
-In Nevada, mental health counselors and marriage and family therapists are licensed by the Nevada State Board of Examiners for Marriage and Family Therapists and Clinical Professional Counselors; school counselors are licensed by the Nevada Department of Education; and substance abuse counselors are licensed by the Nevada State Board of Examiners for Alcohol, Drug, and Gambling Counselors.
+In Nevada, mental health counselors and marriage and family therapists are licensed by the Nevada State Board of Examiners for Marriage and Family Therapists and Clinical Professional Counselors (the Board); school counselors are licensed by the Nevada Department of Education (NDE); and substance abuse counselors are licensed by the Nevada State Board of Examiners for Alcohol, Drug, and Gambling Counselors (the Board).
 Keep reading to learn more about these licensure processes.

 Clinical Professional Counselor (CPC) Licensing Process

-The Nevada State Board of Examiners for Marriage and Family Therapists and Clinical Professional Counselors issues licenses for clinical professional counselors (CPCs).
+The Nevada State Board of Examiners for Marriage and Family Therapists and Clinical Professional Counselors (the Board) issues licenses for clinical professional counselors (CPCs).
 These counseling professionals assess and provide counseling interventions to individuals related to mental, emotional, and social development; they may also provide treatment to couples and families with sufficient training at the Board’s discretion.
 CPCs do not provide psychological assessments or diagnostic services for psychotic illnesses.
 For more about a career in professional counseling, read our mental health counselor career guide.
 The minimum required education in Nevada is a 60-credit graduate degree from a regionally-accredited institution that meets specific coursework requirements.
-Mental health counseling programs accredited by CACREP are pre-approved for meeting these requirements.
+Mental health counseling programs accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP) are pre-approved for meeting these requirements.

 1. Apply as a Clinical Professional Counselor-Intern (CPC-Intern).

 Once you have completed the minimum education, you can apply to the Board for a CPC-Intern license.
-The application package is available online and the application fee is $75 as of September 2019.
+The application package is available to submit online and the application fee is $150 as of December 2022.
 The Board also requires fingerprint cards that can be used to conduct background checks by the Nevada Department of Public Safety and the Federal Bureau of Investigation (FBI).
-Once the Board has conducted an academic review of your package, you will be invited to an in-person interview that may include an oral exam.
+The fee is $27 as of December 2022.
+Once the Board has conducted an academic review of your package, you will be invited to an in-person interview.
 If you pass the interview, the Board will send you a list of approved supervisors.
 You must secure primary and secondary supervisors and submit the primary supervision and secondary supervision contracts before receiving your intern license.

 2. Accrue supervised experience.